Philadelphia TRACON

 Philadelphia TRACON is a combined Terminal Radar Approach Control (TRACON) and Air Traffic Control Tower (ATCT) facility located at Philadelphia International Airport (PHL).
 The facility provides both radar approach/departure services and tower operations, known as "Up-and-Down" capabilities.
-It is organized into two primary operational sectors: "A-side" controllers manage the tower and part of the radar room, while "B-side" controllers oversee the entire radar room.
+It is organized into three primary operational sectors: "A-side" controllers manage the tower and part of the radar room.
+"B-side" radar controllers control the traffic in and out of Philadelphia International Airport, and all if its nearby satellite airports and airspace.
+"C-side" radar controllers control the traffic in and out of Newark Liberty International Airport, and all of its nearby satellite airports and airspace.

 Philadelphia International Airport is classified as a Level 12 facility.
 The TRACON manages approximately 2,800 aircraft movements daily, while the ATCT handles about 1,700 operations each day.

 The primary responsibility of the Philadelphia TRACON/ATCT is to ensure the safe, orderly, and efficient flow of air traffic in the region.
 In addition to Philadelphia International Airport, the TRACON provides approach and departure services to several satellite airports, including: